Spooky Barbecued Rat Tail Sandwiches for Halloween

 My favorite kind of Halloween treat is one that looks gross but tastes delicious.

-It shouldn’t be so disgusting looking that you have to fight mind-over-matter to eat it, but it should definitely smell good enough that people won’t question you when you tell them you are serving up rat tails for dinner.
+It shouldn’t be so disgusting-looking that you have to fight mind-over-matter to eat it, but it should definitely smell good enough that people won’t question you when you tell them you are serving up rat tails for dinner.

-Of course, you won’t actually be treating your guests to the tails of rats but rather, something that looks pretty close to it.
+Of course, you won’t actually be treating your guests to the tails of rats, but rather something that looks pretty close to it.
 The “rat tails” in this recipe are actually strips of hot dog, sliced into the shape of mouse and/or rat tails, depending on the length.
-Then little ridges are sliced into the tops of each strip to complete the appearance of a ratty-looking rat tail.
+Then, little ridges are sliced into the tops of each strip to complete the appearance of a ratty-looking rat tail.

 Feeling ghoulish?